vanus-labs/docs/content/how-to/maintain/upgrade/using-vanus-operator.md

 # Upgrade Vanus Cluster Using Operator

-If you use Vanus Operator to deploy and manage Vanus cluster on Kubernetes, you can upgrade the version of Vanus cluster through rolling update to reduce the impact on business.
+If you use Vanus Operator to deploy and manage a Vanus cluster on Kubernetes, you can upgrade the version of a Vanus cluster through rolling update to reduce the impact on business.
 This article describes how to use the Operator to upgrade the Vanus cluster on Kubernetes.

 ## Upgrade Sequence